-Pricing can be tricky and sometimes worrisome aspect, especially when setting up a fledgling detailing business, and the answer is never straightforward.
+Pricing a detailing job can be a tricky and sometimes worrisome aspect, especially when setting up a fledgling detailing business, and the answer is never straightforward.
 The balancing act of covering all your costs and still making a living at the end of it, battles against your desire to get; people through the door, pictures on your social media and some cash in the drawer.
 One thing we teach our students is;

 Before you set your guide prices, DO NOT look at what others around you are charging.